 Eyelid reconstruction may be undertaken in a variety of situations.
-Defects in the eyelid may arise from a variety of situations, but most commonly after trauma or tumor excision.
+Defects in the eyelid most commonly occur after trauma or tumor excision.

 Simple superficial defects in the eyelid may occur after minor trauma or removal of small growths.
-Many of these require nothing more than local wound care and will heal on their own in a week to 10 days.
+Many of these defects require nothing more than local wound care and will heal on their own in 7 to 10 days.
 Some simple superficial defects may require a few sutures with the same local wound care.